sanic-org/sanic/docs/sanic/exceptions.md

 	raise ServerError("Something bad happened", status_code=500)
 ```

-You can also use the `abort` function with the correct status code:
+You can also use the `abort` function with the appropriate status code:

 ```python
 from sanic.exceptions import abort